The standard deduction

-It also created a second credit for dependents who aren't kids under age 17.
+There is also a separate credit for dependents that aren't kids under age 17.
 This credit is worth up to $500 for dependents, such as elderly disabled parents or children who are 17+.

 If you have a child headed to college or are pursuing higher education yourself, check out these tax credits available for education expenses.